eoinkelly/ember-runloop-handbook/README.md

     * Used to guarantee a minimum time between calls to a particular callback

-These functions are useful becuase they allow us to control when the given callbck is _not_ run.
+These functions are useful becuase they allow us to control when the given callback is _not_ run.
 When it is actually run, these functions use `Ember.run` so these functions can be thought of  as "`Ember.run` with some extra controls about when the function should be run"

 # Summary

-It can take a while to get our heads around the subtlties of the runloop.
+It can take a while to get our heads around the subtleties of the runloop.
 In exchange we get the performance and scaling benefits that the runloop provides.
 I hope that you now feel more equipped to use the runloop skillfully.